Modern technology has its ups and its downs. But, do the benefits of technology for families outweigh the negatives? Let’s take a look…

 - Being able to control the in-house heating, lights, and other electronics through voice activation.
 So, if your kids are trying you, and you have no hands free, you can simply say your command and it’s done!

-- You can also install home security which responds to smart technology, so you can make sure everyone in the house is safe, even when you’re not home yourself.
+- You can also install a house security system which responds to smart technology, so you can make sure everyone in the house is safe, even when you’re not home yourself.

 5. Providing Entertainment That Everyone Can Enjoy